BigOunceChristo/bitpulse/doc/multisig-tutorial.md

 # 1. Multisig Tutorial

-Currently, it is possible to create a multisig wallet using bitpulse Core only.
+Currently, it is possible to create a multisig wallet using bitpulsed Core only.

 Although there is already a brief explanation about the multisig in the [Descriptors documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#multisig), this tutorial proposes to use the signet (instead of regtest), bringing the reader closer to a real environment and explaining some functions in more detail.

 This tutorial uses [jq](https://github.com/stedolan/jq) JSON processor to process the results from RPC and stores the relevant values in bash variables.
 This makes the tutorial reproducible and easier to follow step by step.

-Before starting this tutorial, start the bitpulse node on the signet network.
+Before starting this tutorial, start the bitpulsed node on the signet network.

 ```bash
 ./src/bitpulsed -signet -daemon